 Creating & populating your boards

 Before anything else, you’re going to need boards with content.
-Create anywhere from 5-15 on brand boards (don’t use cutesy names – be straightforward for SEO purposes) and pin at least twenty high-quality pins to each.
+Create anywhere from 5-15 on brand boards (try not to use “cutesy” names – be straightforward for SEO purposes) and pin at least twenty high-quality pins to each.

-My best advice is to follow a handful of leaders in your niche so that your home feed will be populated with high-quality pins.
-As tempting as it might be to follow your favorite Aunt Hilda, you don’t need her natural arthritis remedies clogging your feed.
+Our best advice is to follow a handful of leaders in your niche so that your home feed will be populated with high-quality pins.

 Once each board has twenty pins, advertise your Pinterest account on your other social media.
 A quick tweet saying, “You think I’m fun here, come check me out on Pinterest!” with a link and a Facebook post linking to your profile will help initiate the flow of followers.